-Anglesey Parish Council has 11 Councillors all of whom work on a voluntary basis.
+Anglesey Parish Council’ has places for 11 Councillors all of whom work on a voluntary basis.
 No Councillor has the right to act individually; collectively they work as “the council”.

 The last elections (May 2019) returned a full complement of individuals.
 When a Councillor leaves (for whatever reason) the vacancy is advertised allowing the parishioners to ask for a by-election to be held.
 If this is not requested the Council is able to “Co-Opt” to fill what is known as a Casual Vacancy.
-Currently (Autumn 2020) there are 3 such vacancies on the Council.
+Currently (Spring 2021) there are 5 such vacancies on the Council.
 Council is currently inviting applications from anyone interested in being considered for the position.
 Contact the Clerk for more details.

 The Clerk is an employed position.
 As an Officer of the Council the role is to support Council in delivering its functions.
 Another Officer specifically required is the Responsible Financial Officer who manages the finances of the Council.
 Anglesey Parish Council employs a single individual to fill both roles.